aws-samples/sample-secure-ISV-solution-deployment/epic1.md

 # Epic 1: Set up the customer environment

-**Important Note:** This part of the setup represents the customer's existing environment.
+This part of the setup represents the customer's existing environment.
 In a real-world scenario, customers would already have their database and network infrastructure in place.
 We're creating these resources for demonstration purposes only.

-**Resources Created:**
+Resources Created:
 - MySQL RDS database instance in a private subnet
+- Security group for future ISV EC2 instances
-- EC2 security group for database access
+- Security group for RDS which allows access from the ISV EC2 security group
 - Necessary IAM roles and permissions

 ## Story 1: Deploy a sample RDS database stack

+This procedure creates a MySQL RDS database instance in a private subnet using CloudFormation.
+You'll need to have a VPC with both public and private subnets available before starting this procedure.

 1. Sign in to the AWS Management Console.
 2. Open the CloudFormation console.